-Dress up your holiday table with this colorful stuffing.
-It’s savory with a touch of sweetness from the fruit.
-We bet this recipe will become a new family tradition!
+Dress up your Thanksgiving table with this colorful stuffing that is savory with just a touch of sweetness from the fruit.
+This recipe could become a new family tradition!

 Northwest Fruit Stuffing